 - Food and drinks for the participants

-- Marketing materials (i.e., a crowdfunding website and printing costs for pledge sheets or posters)
+- Printed marketing materials (i.e., pledge sheets or posters)

-Now decide how much is needed to achieve the fundraising goal.
+Now, decide how much is needed to achieve the fundraising goal.
 After deciding on the top-line fundraising goal, establish the registration fee (if any) and the minimum fundraising goal for each participant to reach the overall goal.
 For example, if the fundraising goal is $20,000 with 150 participants, each participant should aim to raise a minimum of $133.
-Clearly communicating reasonable goals provides a higher chance for participants to achieve these goals.
+Communicating reasonable goals provides a higher chance for participants to achieve these goals.

-Next, it’s time to determine the logistics – where and when will the event be held?
-Here are some items to consider:
+It’s time to determine the logistics – where and when will the event be held?
+Here are some items to consider.

-- Venue: Reach out to the baseball fields where your team plays to secure the event’s location, date, and time.
+- Venue: Contact the baseball fields where your team plays to secure the event’s location, date, and time.
 Inquire about a rain date, as well.

-- Vendors: Find trustworthy and reasonably priced vendors for the accessories needed for the event, which may include t-shirts, baseball caps, and other items.
+- Vendors: Find trustworthy and reasonably priced vendors for the accessories needed for the event, which may include t-shirts, baseball caps, or other items.

-- Prizes: Prize ideas can include one for the longest hit and one for the highest funds raised in each age group.
+- Prizes: Prize ideas can include awards for the longest hit and the highest funds raised in each age group.
 If your hit-a-thon is a league event, be sure that teams compete against each other for the most money raised.
-Also, consider other fun prizes that would attract players and raise the camaraderie of the game.
-Kids love prizes and will work hard to win even a small prize.
+Consider other fun prizes to attract players and raise the camaraderie of the game.
+Kids love prizes and will work hard to win even a small prize, such as a silicone wristband.

-- Volunteers: Establish the volunteers needed for the event, including people to register hitters and give out t-shirts, distribute refreshments, set up/breakdown, record hitting distances, or do other necessary tasks.
+- Volunteers: Determine the volunteers needed for the hit-a-thon, including people to register hitters and give out t-shirts, distribute refreshments, set up/breakdown tables, record hitting distances, or do other necessary tasks.
 Parents are the first volunteers that come to mind for hit-a-thons.

 Once the logistical details are finalized, plan the marketing collateral.
 This includes flyers, posters, and digital banners for social media (i.e., Facebook and Instagram).
 Flyers and posters should include the time and location of the hit-a-thon fundraiser, registration information, and information about your organization and cause.